cacttus/sketchy/README.md

 `render()` specifically will return the contents of your window as a JSX element.

-* _Note that the ElectronWindow actually wraps the window contents inside a react Root element and bootstrap element.
-The bootstrap flex box has full-screen width, zero padding, and sizes proportionally to the window._
+* _Note: make sure to add any new *.tsx windows to webpack.config.js_

 ```
-/* Note: as this currently is - make sure to add any new *.tsx windows to webpack.config.js! */

 import ElectronWindow from './ElectronWindow';
 import Remote from './Remote';